 Interviews are expected to last approximately 30 minutes per individual.
 Interviewees may not bring notes, presentation materials, or handouts.
-The State will interview individuals separately (not as a team).
+The state will interview individuals separately (not as a team).
 Interviewees may be prohibited from making any reference to their proposed cost/fees.
 Interviewees may be asked questions regarding their experience, knowledge and understanding of the scope of work, obstacles and challenges, strategies, and their plan/approach.
-The State may request additional information prior to interviews.
+The state may request additional information prior to interviews.
+The PEC will score each interview individually and may have a group discussion prior to finalizing scores.